davidmelton/class.template.php/README.md

 $template->publish();
 ```

-The [`require_once`](http://php.net/manual/en/function.require-once.php) function includes the `class.template.php` files from the `classes` folder.
+The [`require_once`](http://php.net/manual/en/function.require-once.php) function includes the `class.template.php` file from the `classes` folder.
 With the class now included, a new instance of the `Template` object is stored in the `$template` variable.

 `Template` accepts two arguments.
-First, the name of your global template file.
+The first argument is the name of your global template file.
 In this case "master" refers to `master.php` which you created earlier.
-Second, the path to your templates directory.
+The second argument is the path to your templates directory.
 This will tell `Template` where to find all of your web page templates.

 Lastly, the `publish()` method of the `Template` object will output the contents of the `master.php` template to your browser.
 If you open `index.php` in your browser you should see the following HTML code from `master.php`.